Pete Kozma

 Peter Michael Kozma (born April 11, 1988) is an American former professional baseball shortstop.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals, New York Yankees, Texas Rangers, Detroit Tigers, and Oakland Athletics.
 The Cardinals selected him in the first round of the 2007 MLB draft from Owasso High School in Oklahoma, and he made his MLB debut for them in 2011.

-A sure-handed defender with excellent range and throwing arm, in the 2012 National League Division Series against the Washington Nationals, his 9th inning hit of the deciding Game 5 drove in the go-ahead run and allowed the Cardinals to advance to the National League Championship Series.
+Kozma was considered a sure-handed defender with excellent range and throwing arm.
+In the decisive fifth game of the 2012 National League Division Series against the Washington Nationals, he had the game-winning hit in the 9th inning, completing the Cardinals' comeback from a six-run deficit.

 Early life

 Kozma was born in Tulsa, Oklahoma.
 His father, Bob “Buckey” Kozma, played Triple-A baseball, and his mother, Janet, played softball.
 He attended Owasso High School in Owasso, Oklahoma, and played for the school's baseball team.
 He was named to USA Todays All-USA high school baseball second team.